Health Insurance Counseling - S.H.I.N.E. Appointments are available on the first and third Thursday of the month by calling the Center.

 The COA has a shed (thanks to FOSI) filled with medical equipment available to loan as needed.
-We carry an inventory of wheelchairs, walkers, shower benches, canes, and baskets.
-The items are available on a first-come, first-serve basis for Medfield residents.
+We carry an inventory of wheelchairs, walkers, shower benches, canes, and camodes. he items are available on a first come, first-serve basis for Medfield residents.
 Please return when no longer needed.

 Low -Vision Information

 As we age, things change including our vision.
 Resources are available.
-Call Lisa Donovan for information.
+Call the Center for information.. .

-If you have questions about care giving, call the Center and we can help you navigate those challenges that you may be facing.
+If you have questions about care giving, call the Center and we can help you navigate the challenges you may be facing.
+Individual appointments are available.

 If you have interest in volunteering for the COA, we have a place for you.
-Call Susan Bernstein and set up a phone call appointment to discuss the options at the Center.
+Call the Center to discuss the volunteer options with Lois Abramo.